 Sun Valley

-What to expect in Sun Valley: Long climbs, long descents, epic views and big days on the bike.
-The trails here tend to be technically easier (overall intermediate) than our other high-alpine trips, but the days are just as tough.
+Trip highlights: Long climbs, long descents, epic views and big days on the bike.
+The trails here tend to be technically easier (overall intermediate) than our other high-alpine trips but depending on your choice, the days can be quite epic!

 Sun Valley, Idaho sits at the foot of the Sawtooth Mountains, one of most scenic mountain ranges in the United States.
 The landscape and views alone are worth a visit to Sun Valley, but we tend to focus on the abundance of singletrack in the area.
 With over 400 miles of trails, all interconnected and close to town, it’s yet another perfect Chasing Epic destination and ideal for putting together long, incredible Ride Limitless routes.
 The topography lends itself to some amazing high-country riding, with long drainages, huge mountain ridges, and plenty of forests and flowers to keep things tip-top.
 To the west of town is the true backcountry experience, where we’ll show you epic descents with not a soul in sight.